 Summertimes provides a safe environment for everyone on our campuses.
 During pick-up and drop-off, staff will be directing carpool on each campus.
 We ask that all guardians obey speed limits and drive carefully when on campus.

-For dismissal, any individual picking up a camper must display the pick-up authorization card (sent via email to registered families) in their car window or present it to camp staff.
+For dismissal, any individual picking up a camper must display the pick-up authorization placard (sent via email to registered families) in their car window or present it to camp staff.
 Only individuals listed in the “Guardian” and “Emergency Contacts” sections of the camper’s registration account will be allowed to pick up the camper.
-If an authorization card is not presented at pick up, the guardian’s identity will have to be verified with a government-issued I.D.
+If an authorization placard is not presented at pick up, the guardian’s identity will have to be verified with a government-issued I.D.
 If an individual picking up a camper is not listed in the online registration account as a “Guardian” or “Emergency Contact,” Summertimes staff will have to contact the camper’s guardians to confirm that the individual is allowed to pick up the camper.

 We encourage parents and guardians to visit our campus to watch a camp performance, demonstration, or game—or simply to say hello!
 To ensure the safety of our campers, we have a few policies and procedures in place for visitors.
 As our building doors are locked, we ask all adult visitors to use the intercom system at each main entrance, check in at the front desk or office, and wear a name badge while on campus.